prullmann/faster_s3_url/README.md

 ```

 Use a CNAME or CDN or any other hostname variant other than the default this gem will come up with?
 Just pass in a `host` argument to initializer.
 Will work with both public and presigned URLs.
+You can also prefix the hostname with `http://`, eg for development setups.

 ```ruby
 builder = FasterS3Url::Builder.new(